kalgynirae/context-managers-pybay-2025/script.md

     (code)

 Simply import the `contextmanager` decorator from contextlib, and write a regular old function.
-Well, regular except that it uses `yield`, so it's actually a generator function.
+Well, "regular" except that it uses `yield` and so is actually a generator function.
 The contextmanager decorator is able to take this generator function and turn it into a real context manager!
 With __enter__ and __exit__ methods!
 The __enter__ method does everything before the yield, and the __exit__ method does everything after the yield.
 The yield itself represents where the code placed inside the `with` block will run.

 Right now, this context manager doesn't have any special exception handling, so if the code inside the `with` block throws an exception, we won't see the time